Security

 What happens when you have the Search Encrypt extension installed?

-If you are reading this, you probably already know that Search Encrypt is installed, whether you downloaded it without consent or with full knowledge.
+If you are reading this, you probably already know that Search Encrypt is installed, whether it was downloaded without your consent or with full knowledge.
 Or perhaps you only suspect that it may be on your computer.
 So how can you know for sure?
 The best way to verify it is to check what extensions are installed in your browser.

 What happens if you use the Search Encrypt search engine?